-Power outages can occur anywhere and at anytime, but are especially common during natural disasters.
+Power outages can occur anywhere and at anytime, but are especially common during extreme weather events.
 Preparing for future outages is critical, especially if you or someone in your household are dependent on some type of electrical device.

 7. Extreme Heat

 Delaware summers are warm and humid.
 The temperature normally doesn’t exceed 94°F, however, every now and again, heat waves roll in with the possibility of temps in the triple digits.

 An estimated 20,000 Delawareans are vulnerable to extreme heat.
 The people who are primarily at risk of higher temperatures are young children and older adults.

 The hottest ever recorded temperature in Delaware was 110°F in Millsboro on July 21, 1930.
 Fun fact: The coldest ever recorded temperature was also in Millsboro!
 It reached −17°F on January 17, 1893.

 In preparation for periods of extreme heat, you should store enough water to keep you hydrated, learn the symptoms of heat illness, and identify cooling centers nearby where you can hang out during the hottest part of the day.
 Learn more about how you can stay safe during a heat wave here!

 Delaware averages one tornado per year.
 The state ranks 44th in terms of tornado frequency.
 The record number of tornadoes for the First State in a single year was six in 1996.

 While they’re clearly not the most common natural hazard to affect the state, we recommend becoming familiar with safety tips to ensure you know how to respond in the event of a tornado warning.
 Learn how to prepare for a tornado here.

 Natural disaster resources for Delaware